knative/docs/blog/docs/articles/How_Conxai_uses_Knative_Eventing_to_provide_AI_APIs_in_the_construction_industry.md

 # How CONXAI uses Knative Eventing to provide AI APIs in the construction industry

-Could we have a little sub-header above this blog as well?

-Saying something about KServe / AI ?

 **Author: Tim Krause, Lead MLOps Architect @ CONXAI**

 [CONXAI Technologies GmbH](https://www.conxai.com/) is an AI startup in the construction industry.
 Our fine-tuned model with thousands of labeled images from construction sites achieves significantly greater accuracy than other MaaS (Model-as-a-Service) offerings.
 In this blog post, we highlight a use case where our solution blurs people's bodies in CCTV camera images, ensuring GDPR compliance.